Historic Commission

 Members

-This commission consists of no less than 7 and no more than 9 members.
+This commission consists of no fewer than 7 and no more than 9 members.

 • Michael Hill